 Voluntary Arbitration Option

 After pre-suit investigation concludes, either party may elect to enter voluntary binding arbitration.
-In arbitration hearings, a panel of three officiants hear the case instead of a judge.
+In arbitration hearings, a panel of three officiants hears the case instead of a judge.

 Each party can elect one arbiter, and the two selected arbiters elect the third.
 Once finalized, the panel usually hears the case within 60 days of the panel selection.
 The panel cannot award punitive damages.